 Implement the software components that underpin robotics.

-Implement search algorithms and motion planning.
+Develop search algorithms and motion planning strategies.

-Implement PID controls to regulate a robot's movement within an environment.
+Apply PID controls to regulate a robot's movement within an environment.

 The Azure Bot Service integrates the capabilities of the Microsoft Bot Framework and Azure Functions to facilitate the rapid development of intelligent bots for government.